coderboy-connect/DEPLOY-DJANGO-PROJECT-IN-AWS/README.md

 ~/myproject/myprojectenv/: The virtual environment directory we created earlier.

 Complete Initial Project Setup
-Now, we can migrate the initial database schema to our PostgreSQL database using the management script:
+Now, we can migrate the initial database schema to our mysql database using the management script:

 ````
 ~/myproject/manage.py makemigrations